rp-rs/rp-hal/rp235x-hal-examples/README.md

 ```

 Next we'll build and run it using the release profile for "final" testing,
-again be sure the pico 2 is in BOOTSEL mode:
+again be sure the RP235x is in BOOTSEL mode:

 ```console
 $ cargo run --bin blinky --target=riscv32imac-unknown-none-elf --release